Frequently asked questions

 Will you work with me if I’m seriously overweight?

 Possibly.
 My approach is to work on losing the weight first, which means getting very serious about long-term weight loss.
-I encourage obese people to look into getting some kind of surgery to get started.
-Surgery has been shown to be highly effective.
+I encourage obese people to look into a keto diet and possibly getting some kind of surgery to get started.
+Read How to lose a lot of weight not in a hurry.

 I’ve tried to quit smoking many times and haven’t been able to.
 Can you help me?